milanbukovics/milanbukovics.github.io/projects/crazyflie.md

 * Build a ROS 2 native control stack for multi-robot coordination.
 * Integrate Crazyflie UAVs and TurtleBot3 platforms into shared formation control behaviors.
-* Develop Python/C++ firmware extensions for real-time telemetry, sensing, and distributed control.
+* Customized Python/C++ firmware extensions for real-time telemetry, sensing, and distributed control.
 * Prototype a PyTorch reinforcement-learning controller to replace classical PID loops.
 * Establish a simulation-first workflow in Gazebo to validate multi-agent algorithms before deployment.